If you have an interview lined up for a chef position, be sure to prepare beforehand. After all, competition for these positions can be stiff.

 - What is the average annual revenue of the restaurants you have worked in?

 - How involved are you in the financial aspects of the business?

 - Tell me about your budgeting, purchasing, and inventory control experience.

 More Job Interview Questions

-Here's a list of the most common interview questions and examples of answers.
-If you are seeking a chef position that includes management or executive-level duties, you may be asked to describe your leadership capabilities, supervisory experience and expertise in financial and restaurant costing matters.
+If you are seeking a chef position that includes management or executive-level duties, you may be asked to describe your leadership capabilities, supervisory experience, and expertise in financial and restaurant costing matters.